Elijah0413/elijah_portfolio/README.md

 ##About me (Profile section)
-name: Elijah She Yu Sheng
+-name: Elijah She Yu Sheng
-Age: 19
+-Age: 19
-Hometown: Miri,Sarwak
+-Hometown: Miri,Sarwak
-Birthday: 13/04/2004
+-Birthday: 13/04/2004
-Introduce myself:  A stduent who is curious and eager to learn new things.
+-Introduce myself:  A stduent who is curious and eager to learn new things.
-Hobbies: Play and play
+-Hobbies: Play and play
-Ambition: Software Developer
+-Ambition: Software Developer
-Skills: C++,Cooking
+-Skills: C++,Cooking

 ## Education
 - Bachelor of Data Science Year 1 ,  | The University of Technology Malaysia (_1st of October 2023_)